 18 Nov City Council Rejects New Fireworks Ordinance, Will Look For Other Solutions

-The Richmond City Council voted 4-2-1 on Tuesday against an ordinance that would have made it illegal for anyone to possess, sell, store, use, display, ignite or discharge fireworks in the city.
+The Richmond City Council voted 4-2-1 on Tuesday against an ordinance that would have strengthened restrictions against fireworks.
+Under current rules, officers may cite someone only if they see them discharging illegal fireworks.
 (Screenshot captured by Mathew Miranda / Richmond Pulse)

 By Mathew Miranda

 Richmond City Council voted against a staff-recommended ordinance that would have potentially made property owners, tenants and parents liable for the possession or use of fireworks at a residence.